Rama (video game): Development

-The game supports DOS, Microsoft Windows, and Macintosh and was created using version three of the SCI game engine.
-As was usual in that time, the graphics are combination of 3D rendered scenery and live-action actors in 256 colours.
+The game was created using version three of the SCI game engine.
+The visuals are a combination of 3D rendered scenery and live-action actors in 256 colours.

 The game comes on two CD-ROMs, with a third reserved for videos.
 The first part of the videos show the prologue, concerning the reaction on Earth when Rama was discovered in a form of a journalist show, and hosts interviews of the characters that will be seen later in the game.
 The other features a brief interview with Arthur C. Clarke and Gentry Lee.

 Clarke himself appears in some scenes of the game, such as when the player dies, and in the epilogue, gives advice to the player.
 He is implemented into the scenery and humorously interacts with it, provoking a Biot into a fight in one example.